-CDR-SB and MMSE, but less significantly than the MRI and FDG-PET measures (Table 9).
-Beckett et al [154] found that in MCI and AD patients, baseline glucose metabolism in a range of ROIs predicted cognitive decline, as measured by ADAS-cog in a multivariate model.
-In univariate models, hippocampal and ventricular volume, Aβ-42, and tau also predicted cognitive decline in MCI patients (Table 9).
+PIB: LTC PIB Composite: Composite SUVR FDG: X3SDSIGPXL Variables from different modalities are color-coded by: MRI, PIB-PET, FDG-PET decline in MCI patients (Table 9).
 Both papers support the idea that reduced metabolism and greater brain atrophy at baseline are associated with more rapid cognitive decline, and that CSF biomarkers are less useful indicators of future change.
+Shaffer et al [305] reported that while the addition of MRI or FDG PET ROIs, or CSF biomarkers to clinical covariates (age, APOE status, ADAS-cog, education) improved both prediction accuracy and reduced the percentage of misclassification, the effect of MRI and CSF biomarkers was minimal and FDG PET data added the greatest gains (Table 9).
+This may be due to a shared variance between the APOE ε 4 allele and A β and also between the APOE ε 4 allele and hippocampal volume; FDG-PET is a modality that provides truly novel data that are not related to other covariates.
 A degree of agreement with these results was found by Landau et al [173], who studied a range of predictors of conversion to AD and cognitive decline, including FDG-PET measures, CSF biomarkers, APOE E4 status, and hippocampal atrophy, that were defined dichotomously according to their ability to separate AD and control subjects.
-Although all biomarkers were predictive of decline in univariate models, only reduced glucose metabolism and episodic memory (measured by the AVLT) predicted conversion to AD and, in contrast to the studies by Beckett et al [154] and Walhovd et al [155], only ptau{181p}/Aβ-42 predicted decline in ADAS-cog scores in multivariate models (Table 9).
+Although all biomarkers were predictive of decline in univariate models, only reduced glucose metabolism and episodic memory (measured by the AVLT) predicted conversion to AD and, in contrast to the studies by Beckett et al [154] and Walhovd et al [155], only p-tau{181p}/Aβ-42 predicted decline in ADAS-cog scores in multivariate models (Table 9).
 Ewers et al [161] compared the effectiveness of single variables and multiple variables in predicting the conversion of MCI to AD.
-They found that these best single predictors (right entorhinal cortex and the TMT-B) were comparable in accuracy with the best multiple predictor models, which included right hippocampal volume, CSF p-tau{181p}/Aβ-42, TMT-B, and age (Table 9).
-Examining MR, CSF, cognitive and demographic data, Gomar et al [294] found that their most predictive model included 2 measures of episodic memory (AVLT-delayed memory and Logical memory delayed total) and one MR measure (left middle temporal lobe thickness) (Table 9).
+They found that these best single predictors (right entorhinal cortex and the TMT-B) were comparable in accuracy with the best multiple predictor models, which included right hippocampal volume, CSF ptau{181p}/Aβ-42, TMT-B, and age (Table 9).
+In ADNI and an additional cohort, Prestia et al [506] reported that the optimal combination of biomarkers for identifying prodromal AD was hippocampal volume and CSF A_β.
+Examining MR, CSF, cognitive and demographic data, Gomar et al [294] found that their most predictive model included 2 measures of episodic memory (AVLT-delayed memory and Logical